 Our Helpline often is asked questions about alternative treatments, both to fight cancer, and also coping with the side effects.
 The featured article in this issue addresses a question that is at the forefront of our culture's awareness: Medical marijuana.
 There are rumors and intimations about anti-cancer effects, and a general mystique surrounding the issue.
 A recognized expert on alternative treatments, Mark Moyad, MD, author of "The Supplement Handbook: A Trusted Expert's Guide to What Works & What's Worthless for More Than 100 Conditions," analyses clinical data regarding its efficacy for cancer, and treatment related side effects.

-A groundbreaking treatment for advanced metastatic cancer, called Xofigo is available for men.
-Nicholas Vogelzang, MD, an oncologist and speaker at our recent 2016 Prostate Cancer Conference.
-He explains the mechanism of how it delivers radiation specifically to bone metastastes and shares how he incorporates it into treatment protocols.
-He examines its proven effects on survival and its impact on cancer related bone pain.
-He concludes by examining areas of further research currently being conducted.
+A groundbreaking treatment for advanced metastatic cancer, called Xofigo is available for men; written by Michael Anderson, MD, a radiation oncologist from Comprehensive Cancer Centers of Nevada and Nicholas Vogelzang, MD, an oncologist and speaker at our recent 2016 Prostate Cancer Conference.
+They explains the mechanism of how it delivers radiation specifically to bone metastastes and shares how they incorporates it into treatment protocols.
+They also examine its proven effects on survival and its impact on cancer related bone pain; concluded by examining areas of further research currently being conducted.

 Our free Helpline serves hundreds of patients and caregivers per month, and our Helpline facilitators have collected the most common questions that they receive on a daily basis, and provide answers in this issues' “Helpline Corner.”
 The friendly and knowledgeable Helpline staff is available to help you find specific information about your own personal case, and facilitate an effective one-of-a-kind learning experience for patients and caregivers.